echo2echo/passwordGenerator/README.md

 Change the length parameter in the URL below for how long you would like your password to be.

-Systems should usually accept passwords up to 64 characters.
+Systems should accept passwords up to 64 characters.

 https://joelrader.net/cgi-bin/passgen/?length=64